So I purchased a new tent last week for a multitude of reasons:

 Here’s a quick photo recap:

-Working out definitely suffered on vacation but hey, we had a good time.
+Working out definitely suffered on vacation but hey, I had a good time.
 We both maintained 100 squats a day, twice I did a round of core exercises in the morning and every day we stretched out, did a couple push ups and some flexibility stuff.
 Nothing heavy but enough to keep us feeling limber and strong-ish.

 Also; in case you were wondering what kind of traveler I am: